champagnealexandre/alexandrechampagne.io/content/ool-digest/digest45/index.md

 ---
 title: OoL digest — February 14th edition
 subtitle: "This week we have 3 preprints and 17 new papers on the origin of life.
-I don’s usually include exoplanet papers but did include one this week for a particularly interesting candidate (Faria paper).
+I don’t usually include exoplanet papers but did include one this week for a particularly interesting candidate (Faria paper).
 Enjoy!"

 # Summary for listings and search engines
 summary: "This week we have 3 preprints and 17 new papers on the origin of life.
-I don’s usually include exoplanet papers but did include one this week for a particularly interesting candidate (Faria paper).
+I don’t usually include exoplanet papers but did include one this week for a particularly interesting candidate (Faria paper).
 Enjoy!"

 # Link this post with a project
 projects: []